chaingraph/chaingraph-engine/src/readers/eosio-reader/eosio-ship-reader/README.md

 # Reactive EOSIO State Reader

-eosio-ship is a multi-threaded reactive eosio state reader written in typescript using on rxjs and thread_workers.
+`eosio-ship-reader` is a multi-threaded reactive eosio state reader written in typescript using on rxjs and thread_workers.

 ## Demux Pattern